Which Toilet Do Plumbers Recommend?

-If you’re in the market for a new toilet and want to select one that is designed for plumbing health, this guide will provide the information you need to know before buying.
+If you’re in the market for a new toilet and want to select one that is designed for plumbing health in Canada, this guide will provide the information you need to know before buying.
 The question that is most asked is “which toilets flush the best”?
 After reading this, you will have enough toilet “know-how” to shop with confidence.
 You will still want to check in with your plumbing service beforehand, as they may have additional insights about your specific needs.

 According to Consumer Reports there are three primary areas to consider before even thinking about which features you want to include: performance, water-saving, and toilet size.